Quarantine Guidance: What to do if you were exposed to someone with the novel coronavirus (COVID-19)

 - Caring for a sick person with COVID-19;

-- Being within 6 feet of a sick person with COVID-19 for about 15 minutes; OR,
+- Being within 6 feet of a sick person with COVID-19 for a total of 15 minutes*; OR,

 - Being in direct contact with secretions from a sick person with COVID-19 (e.g., being coughed on, kissing, sharing utensils, etc.).